sandialabs/pyapprox/packages/pyapprox-benchmarks/src/pyapprox_benchmarks/CONVENTIONS.md

 # PyApprox Benchmark Conventions

-This document defines the conventions for creating and using benchmarks in `pyapprox.benchmarks`.
+This document defines the conventions for creating and using benchmarks in `pyapprox_benchmarks`.

 ## Overview